Jade Jones (taekwondo): 2022–2024

+Boxing career

 On 7 March 2025, Jones announced that she was quitting taekwondo, to take up boxing.
-She started training with former boxer Stephen Smith, and admitted that her family thought her decision was "crazy".
-She said that she was "dreaming big" and that it was her goal to become a two-sport world champion.
+She started training with former boxer Stephen Smith, and said that her family thought her decision was "crazy".
+She stated that she was "dreaming big" and that it was her goal to become a two-sport world champion.
+Jones made her boxing debut on 7 March 2026 at Vaillant Live in Derby on the MF Duel 2: Mitchell vs. Rosado undercard.
+She fought Egypt Criss, an American reality star and singer, and Jones won by knockout in the second round.

+In April, it was announced that Jones' second bout would feature on the Misfits Tommy Fury vs. Eddie Hall undercard on 13 June at Manchester Arena in Manchester.
+She boxed FederiKita, an Argentinian influencer. and won the bout by technical knockout in the second round.

+In July, Misfits Boxing announced that Jones would face Hungarian MMA fighter Sheena Bathory for the inaugural MFB women's super middleweight title on the Jordan McCann vs. Big Stacks undercard for 12 September.
+(Note: Founded by KSI in 2021, Misfits Boxing is not recognized as one of the world sanctioning bodies as of 2026.)
+The bout took place at the Utilita Arena in Newcastle upon Tyne, which she won via corner retirement in the fourth round.

 Personal life

 After Jones won gold at the 2012 Summer Olympics, a post box in her hometown of Flint was painted gold to recognize her success.
+Her victory at the Olympics was also commemorated on a stamp released by the Royal Mail; one of a set featuring British gold medallists from the 2012 Games.
 In addition, Flint Pavilion Leisure Centre, where she first took up taekwondo, was renamed the Jade Jones Pavilion Flint.

-Jones won the public vote for the BBC Wales Sports Personality of the Year 2012.
+Jones won the public vote for the BBC Wales Sports Personality of the Year in both 2012 and 2016.
 She was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to taekwondo and Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to taekwondo and sport.

 During the COVID-19 lockdown in England, she lived with her friend and fellow Olympic taekwondo competitor Bianca Walkden.
 They converted their garage into a gym and trained together.

-In 2017, Jones appeared on the winter sports reality TV show The Jump.
-This was against the wishes of both her coach Paul Green, and British Taekwondo, who were concerned that the show might be dangerous.
-She then appeared on series four of Celebs Go Dating, which was broadcast in 2018.
-In 2022, Jones took part in the TV series SAS: Who Dares Wins.
+Jones appeared on series four of Celebs Go Dating, which was broadcast in 2018, and SAS: Who Dares Wins in 2022.
 In August 2024, it was reported that Jones was in a relationship with former taekwondo athlete Jordan Gayle.
+In 2026, she announced that she had been diagnosed with attention deficit hyperactivity disorder (ADHD).